Vacys Reimeris: Works

 His first poem was published in 1934.
 The first book of poems Tėvų žemei (To Land of our Fathers) was published in 1945.
 Collections of poetry include Su pavasariu (With Spring, 1948), Ir skrenda daina (And a Song Flies, 1952), Su tavim aš kalbu (I'm Speaking with You, 1958), Žemė su puokšte gėlių (Earth with a Bouquet of Flowers, 1986), Į svečius Liliputijon (Visiting the Land of Lilliputs, 2001).

 He published a collection of essays about Lithuania Lietuva - broliška žemė (Lithuania, A Brotherly Land, 1966) and a book of impressions of a trip to United States Užatlantės laiškai (Transatlantic Letters, 1974).

 In poetry, his themes include official optimism, peaceful labor, heroism, and struggle for peace of the Soviet people.
 His poetry has features of a report, often with a distinct narrative story-line.
 Much of the poems include love lyrics (especially the collection Ave Maria).

 Translations

-Reimeris translated into the Lithuanian language poems by Aleksandr Tvardovsky, Aleksandr Pushkin, Konstantin Simonov, and others.
+Reimeris translated into the Lithuanian language poems by Aleksandr Tvardovsky, Alexander Pushkin, Konstantin Simonov, and others.

 Works of Reimeris were translated into the languages of the Soviet Union.
 There are known translations in English, Polish, Russian, Ukrainian and other languages.